By Craig Neil. This post includes affiliate links.

 Out About Scotland Complete Guide to the Isle of Mull

-I’ve already mentioned that mull is a large island, but what I haven’t said is that its combination of gorgeous scenery and lengthy roads makes it a superb place to go on a cycling holiday.
+I’ve already mentioned that Mull is a large island, but what I haven’t said is that its combination of gorgeous scenery and well-managed roads makes it a superb place to go on a cycling holiday.

-Admittedly, most of Mull’s roads are single-lane so you’ll need to stay alert for cars coming ahead and behind, but there are lots of passing places on either side of all roads and in most places the verge is low and wide so it’s easy to swing off the tarmac and trundle along the grass if a rogue camper van suddenly comes hurtling towards you.
+Admittedly, most of Mull’s roads are single-lane, so you’ll need to stay alert for cars coming ahead and behind, but there are lots of passing places on either side the roads, and in most places, the verge is low and wide so it’s easy to swing off the tarmac and trundle along the grass if a rogue camper van suddenly comes hurtling towards you.

-Mull is a moderately hilly island so if you’re unfit you might consider giving it a miss and go for a cycle around a flat isle like Tiree instead, but if you’ve got a little fitness you shouldn’t have too much bother getting around.
+Mull is a moderately hilly island, so if you’re unfit, you might consider giving it a miss and going for a cycle around a flat island like Tiree instead, but if you’re reasonably fit, you shouldn’t have too much trouble getting around.

-The only downside is the fact that because the villages are spaced so far apart and the island is so big you’ll struggle to find places to hide away from the elements if the weather close in, but on the upside there are untold numbers of spots to set up a tent if you’re on a cycle/camping holiday.
+The only downside is the fact that because the villages are spaced so far apart and the island is so big, you’ll struggle to find places to hide away from the elements if the weather closes in, but on the upside, there are untold numbers of spots to set up a tent if you’re on a cycling or camping trip.

 Iona Abbey | Aros Park | The Old Byre Heritage Centre |